-LET’S ENCRYPT

-SUBSCRIBER AGREEMENT
+Let’s Encrypt Subscriber Agreement

 This Subscriber Agreement (“Agreement”) is a legally binding contract between you and, if applicable, the company, organization or other entity on behalf of which you are acting (collectively, “You” or “Your”) and Internet Security Research Group (“ISRG,” “We,” or “Our”) regarding Your and Our rights and duties relating to Your acquisition and use of SSL/TLS digital certificates issued by ISRG.

 If you are acting on behalf of a company, organization or other entity, You represent that you have the authority to bind such entity to this Agreement.

 1. Definitions and Terms

-“ACME Client Software” — A software application that uses the ACME protocol to request, accept, use or manage Let’s Encrypt Certificates.
+“ACME Client Software” — A software application that uses the ACME (Automated Certificate Management Environment) protocol to request, accept, use or manage Let’s Encrypt Certificates.

 “Certificate” — A computer-based record or electronic message issued by an entity that associates a “Public Key” with an Internet domain name or other technical identifiers and is Digitally Signed by the issuing entity.

-“CRL” — A database or other list of Certificates that have been revoked prior to the expiration of their Validity Period.
+“CRL” — Certificate Revocation List, a database or other list of Certificates that have been revoked prior to the expiration of their Validity Period.

+“Certificate Transparency Log” — A electronic system designed to make a tamper-evident list of Certificates issued by Let’s Encrypt and other certificate authorities available to the general public.

 “Digital Signature/Digitally Sign” — The transformation of an electronic record by one person, using a Private Key and Public Key Cryptography, so that another person having the transformed record and the corresponding Public Key can accurately determine (i) whether the transformation was created using the Private Key that corresponds to the Public Key, and (ii) whether the record has been altered since the transformation was made.
 A Digital Signature need not incorporate a handwritten signature.

 “Key Pair” — Two mathematically-related keys (a Private Key and its corresponding Public Key), having the properties that (i) one key can be used to encrypt a message (i.e., create a Digital Signature) that can only be decrypted using the other key (i.e., verify the Digital Signature), and (ii) even while knowing or possessing one key (e.g., the Public Key), it is computationally difficult or infeasible to discover the other key (e.g., the Private Key).